denten-books/plain-text/2-device.md

 poetics.
-I would like the reader to view the following sections in the context of the previous one on literary theory, even in the absence of direct evidence for an explicit intellectual connection.[^ln2-moaran] My goal is not to prove that such a connection exists, but rather to irreparably entangle the two genealogies while highlighting a number of shared ideas, assumptions, and concerns.
+I would like the reader to view the following sections in the context of the previous one on literary theory, even in the absence of direct evidence for an explicit intellectual connection.[^ln2-moaran] My goal is not to prove that such a connection exists, but rather to irreparably entwine the two intellectual and material genealogies.
+In the thought of Ludwig Wittgenstein and his student Alan Turing we will find, along with a number of broken reading and writing machines, a solution to the problem of materialist poetics.
+The Turing machine, as we will encounter it here, will ultimately reveal itself to be a minimally viable instrument for translating ideational symbols into physical machine states.

 The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments prevalent in the philosophy of Ludwig Wittgenstein and subsequently to the ideas of Alan Turing, his long-time student and colleague.
 The story of Turing machines has been told before in many guises, but never with an eye towards literary machines that nevertheless occupy a central place in the early development of modern computing.

-[^ln2-moaran]: There is evidence that Ludwig Wittgenstein, the subject of this section, read Russian and that he visited the Soviet Union in the 1930s.
-Both he and Shklovsky fought in Galicia at the Eastern Front although there is no evidence that the two men met nor knew of one another's work.
-See
-@moran_wittgenstein_1972.

 To confront the computer as a literary device, one must first understand its peculiar relationship to universal Turing machines.
-I would like to take some time now to draw two further as yet unexplored historical lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
+I would like to take some time now to draw two further as yet unexplored historical genealogies that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
 To read